 St Mary's Lake is a beautiful spot for paddling near Kimberley |

 For an awesome day trip, head north to Wasa Lake where you'll find a beautiful sandy beach and warm water for swimming.
 The lake is 45 minutes to the north so pack a lunch and plan to spend the day here.
-The lake also allows motor boats.
+The lake also allows motor boats for tubing and other water sports.

 And near Wasa Lake, a visit to Lazy Lake will get your heart pumping!
 This incredible lake has cliff jumping, an amazing rope swing, and is a great place to paddle around with no loud motor boats.
 There is also a healthy painted turtle population.